Positivity bounds from thermal field theory entropy: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we computed the thermal entropy of a scalar field theory with a shift symmetry and demonstrated that the requirement of entropy positivity imposes a nontrivial constraint on the sign of higher-dimensional operators in the low-energy effective field theory.
-In particular, we showed that the coefficient of the leading dimension-8 operator must be strictly positive.
+In this work we computed the thermal entropy of a shift-symmetric scalar EFT and showed that thermodynamic consistency yields a nontrivial sign constraint on the effective interactions.
+In particular, in the regime $m\ll T\ll M$, the entropy comparison between the heavy-induced EFT and the free light theory implies that the leading dimension-8 Wilson coefficient is strictly positive.

-Our derivation was based entirely on thermodynamic consistency, rather than relying on scattering amplitudes or dispersion relations.
-This offers a complementary perspective on EFT constraints, highlighting the role of entropy and the thermal partition function in encoding information about underlying physical principles such as unitarity and causality.
+The derivation is based on finite-temperature field theory and entropy inequalities, rather than on scattering amplitudes and dispersion relations.
+Viewed this way, the result provides a complementary perspective on EFT consistency and clarifies how thermodynamic data can encode constraints usually associated with analyticity, unitarity, and causality.

-The thermal entropy approach developed here can be generalized in several directions.
-For example, it would be natural to extend our analysis to include fermionic or gauge degrees of freedom, or to explore the implications of gravitational interactions.
-In particular, effective theories involving gravity often pose challenges to traditional positivity bounds due to the presence of massless poles and the absence of an S-matrix in asymptotically de Sitter or AdS spacetimes.
-Since our approach does not rely on the flat-space S-matrix, it may offer a path forward in these contexts.
+The same strategy can be extended in several directions, including EFTs with fermions, gauge fields, and gravity.
+These settings are often difficult for standard amplitude-based positivity bounds because of massless exchanges and, in some backgrounds, the lack of a conventional S-matrix.
+Since our method does not depend on a flat-space S-matrix, it may provide a useful alternative diagnostic in such cases.

 After posting v1 of this manuscript, we became aware of a closely related preprint by Fernández-Sarmiento, Penco, and Rosen~\cite{Fernandez-Sarmiento:2025tpy} through correspondence from Riccardo Penco.
 Their analysis formulates an entropy-positivity condition in terms of a negative thermal shift of the grand potential and tests it across several systems, together with a discussion of regimes where the bound may not apply.
 Our approach starts from a different argument: by beginning with the Araki-Lieb inequality and an explicit leading-order thermal QFT computation, we demonstrate this condition in a Lorentz-invariant scalar EFT and obtain the positive sign of the leading dimension-8 operator.
 We also outline the assumptions of our derivation and its regime of validity within this setup.